Center for the Study of Judaism and Jewish Culture

-Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with an award of up to $500.
+Supported by the Geifman Endowment, the Geifman Prize in Holocaust Studies is an annual student competition with awards up to $500.
 Submissions may include essays, research papers, poetry, drama, film, artwork, musical composition, or other creative expression.
 Faculty members on the Geifman Endowment Committee serve as adjudicators.

 All submissions are due by 5 p.m.
 April 18, 2016, and must be submitted by using the application form below.